fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 1 (Jan 18--22): Introductions

 ### Tuesday: Syllabus, Expectations, Tools
-- Welcome/overview video (link TBP)
+- Welcome/overview video (link TBP no later than Tuesday morning)

 {% include alert.html class='warning' title='Do this ASAP' text="
 We use a tool called Zotero to manage PDFs of reading assignments apart from the books.
 As you read the [Zotero set up instructions](/courses/etc/zotero), you will need the following links.
 Save yourself confusion by reading the directions FIRST.
 We use Zotero throughout the semester---and occasionally I add stuff to this during the semester that we'll use for an assignment---so don't be foolish enough to think you can get by without it.